 This way you can bring together all the values that define your complex life, but by using the three-times-three formula, you will also be able to remember them easily.

 To give you an example, I will share my core values with you here as well:

 CELEBRATING DIFFERENCES – it’s easy to judge others for doing things or thinking about things in different ways.
 More than anything, to be generous means, to me, to be strong enough to hold space for everything there is and to know that our unique views and talents are what make us whole.
 The more I’m meeting everyone with love and respect, the easier it becomes to overcome our feelings of separation.

 GIVING MORE THAN I TAKE – this is essential.
 Not only do we feel better when we give more, the more we give, the more we get back.
 Yet by intending to give more than I take or receive, I make sure that I’m not giving to receive.

-BEGINNER’S MIND – in a way, generosity for me also has to do with staying humble and not thinking that I know it all.
+BEGINNER’S MIND – in a way, generosity for me also has to do with staying humble and to remind myself that I know only a fraction of what is.
 I try to enter every situation and meet any person without expectations, but with openness and the curiosity to learn and be surprised.

 BEING PRESENT – if happiness is when our thoughts, words and actions align, then joyfulness is when I forget myself and am able to be completely in the moment.

 BEING PLAYFUL – exploring life in playful and sensual ways, dancing, feeling, smelling, singing, being in awe of everything there is.